The wild nineties: Usage

-The events of the 1990s negatively affected inhabitants of the CIS countries and Russians' attitudes toward European values and the concept of "democracy."
+The events of the 1990s negatively affected inhabitants of the CIS countries and Russians' attitudes toward European values and the concept of democracy.
 A 2009 all-Russian survey by the Institute of Sociology of the Russian Academy of Sciences revealed that the overwhelming majority associated the word "democracy" with theft, corruption, and national humiliation, with only 10.4% of respondents viewing the concept positively.
 By the late 1990s, this emotional rejection of liberal values created the groundwork for a return to an authoritarian regime.

 Signs of the era

 The major articles on the economy in Russia during the 1990s, the devaluation of citizens' savings (1990-1992), and the demographic crisis in Russia are noted.
 According to Professor Utsa Patnaik, the demographic catastrophe in Russia in the early 1990s was met with a grim silence from the Western academic community.
 The "shock therapy" aimed at transitioning to capitalism, as advised by Western experts, led to a catastrophic fall in GDP in former socialist countries between 1990 and 1996.
 In Russia and Ukraine, GDP by 1996 was half or less than it was a decade earlier, and in Georgia, which suffered the most, GDP dropped to one-fifth of its mid-1980s level.
 Patnaik argues that this process caused the catastrophe but received neither international recognition nor attention.

 The consequences for the population reversed decades of continuous improvement in human development indicators.
 Mortality rates among working-age people rose from 49 to 58 per 1,000 in 1992 compared to 1990, and by 1994 reached 84 per 1,000.
 Life expectancy for men decreased by almost six years.
 The overall population of Russia showed an absolute decline, an unprecedented situation in peacetime.

+Simply by taking the 1990 mortality rate in Russia as a baseline and calculating the accumulated excess deaths by 1996, it is estimated that over 4 million excess deaths occurred in Russia.